tuliovsmartins/springbootsecuritylogin/README.md

 user: teste@teste.tes
 password: 123456

-to execute the project just run: "mvn spring-boor:rum" inside the project folder The mavend should be instaled....
+to execute the project just run: "mvn spring-boot:rum" inside the project folder The mavend should be instaled....